Heart disease in women

 Am I at risk for heart disease?

 The general risk factors for heart disease, like high cholesterol, high blood pressure and obesity are true for both men and women.
 But there are a number of other factors that put adult women of all ages at a higher risk for developing heart disease.
-This might look like a laundry list, but these are all important factors to be aware of — or change, if you can.5
+This might look like a long list, but these are all important factors to be aware of — or change, if you can.5

 - Age: As you get older, you’re at a greater risk of having blocked arteries and/or a weakened heart muscle.

 - Gender: Women’s chances of heart disease go up after menopause.
 Overall, when compared to men of the same age men usually have a higher risk of developing heart disease.